RISE builds premier soccer players and teams by:

 - The ability to control the ball at a variety of speeds and heights.

-RISE SC Competitive Team Attributes & Style of Play
+RISE Competitive Team Attributes & Style of Play

 - Focus on ball retention and player movement.